reflectoring/reflectoring.github.io/_posts/2021-01-05-git-rebase-merge.md

   auto: 0050-git
 ---

-In this article we are going to discuss some of the very important commands from [git](https://git-scm.com/) and [GitHub](https://github.com), and how they make the life of developers easy working individually or working in a team, and when to utilize each of them.
-We will be comparing Git Rebase and Git Merge, and further, we will explore the potential opportunities to incorporate the basic workflow of Git.
-We will start from the very basic, and then will keep on leveling up.
+In this article we are going to discuss some very important commands from [git](https://git-scm.com/) and [GitHub](https://github.com), and how they make the life of developers easy - working individually or in a team.
+We will compare Git `rebase` with Git `merge` and explore some ways of using them in our Git workflow.
+We will start from the very basic and level up with each section.

-If you are a beginner to git or GitHub and are looking to understand some of the basic commands used with git like fork, pull, checkout and commit then you should definitely give this [amazing article](https://reflectoring.io/github-fork-and-pull/) a read.
+If you are a beginner to Git or GitHub and are looking to understand some of the basic commands used with git like fork, pull, checkout and commit then you should definitely give this [amazing article](https://reflectoring.io/github-fork-and-pull/) a read.

-- Introduction to Git
-- What is Git Rebase?
-- Working of Git Rebase
-- What is Git Merge?
-- Working of Git Merge
-- Git Rebase vs Git Merge
-- Merging Pros and Cons
-- Choosing the Right Method
-- Common Myths
-- Summary

-So bear with me.
-I hope this will be fun and a learning experience for all those getting their hands dirty with Git 😊

 ## Introduction to Git

-An **Open-Source Distributed Version Control System** is known as Git.
-It can be broken down into the following major components,
+Git is an **open-source distributed version control system**.
+We can break that work down into the following pieces:

-**Control System:** It acts as a content tracker for Git.
-So, basically, Git can be used to store content – it is usually used to store the code, but the other content can also be stored.
+* **Control System:** Git can be used to store content – it is usually used to store code, but other content can also be stored.

-**Version Control System:** Since the developers code in parallel so the version control system helps in maintaining a history of changes by providing the features like branches and merges.
+* **Version Control System:** Git helps in maintaining a history of changes and supports working on the same files in parallel by providing features like branching and merging.

-**Distributed Version Control System:** The code in the case of Git is present in two types of repositories – the local, and the central.
-Managing and synchronizing the local and central repositories comes under the shelter of a Distributed Version Control System.
+* **Distributed Version Control System:** The code is present in two types of repositories – the local repository, and the remote repository.

 ## What is Git Rebase?

-Let's have a look at the concept of Git Rebase.
-It is the way of migrating or combining a sequence of commits to a new base commit.
-If one considers it in the context of feature branching workflow, then it is more useful and easily visualized.
-The figure given below describes the general process of Git Rebasing.
+Let's have a look at the concept of Git `rebase`.
+A `rebase` is the way of migrating or combining a sequence of commits to a new base commit.
+If we consider it in the context of feature branching workflow, then it is more useful and easily visualized.
+The figure given below describes the general process of rebasing with Git:

 ![Git Rebasing](/assets/img/posts/git-rebase-merge/git-rebasing-basic.png)

-## Working of Git Rebase

-Let's understand the working of Git Rebase by taking a history like A history with a topic branch off another topic branch, for example, we have branched a topic branch (server), and added some server-side functionality to our project, and then made a commit.
-Now it's time to branch off to make client-side changes by committing a few times.
-Finally, we go back to the server-side branch and commit a few more changes.
+Let's understand the working of Git `rebase` by looking a history with a topic branch off another topic branch.
+For example, we have branched a topic branch (server) from the mainline , and added some server-side functionality to our project, and then made a commit.
+Now, we branch off the `server` branch to make some client-side changes.
+Finally, we go back to the server-side branch and commit a few more changes:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working1.png)

-Now suppose that we have decided to merge the client-side changes to the mainline for the release, but we also want to hold the server-side changes until it is tested further.
-Git rebase provides us the option to make the changes on the client that is not on the server (C8 and C9), and then replay them on the master branch by using the –onto option of git rebase:
+Now suppose that we have decided to merge the client-side changes to the mainline for the release, but we also want to hold the server-side changes until they are tested further.

+With Git `rebase`, we can "replay" the changes in the `client` branch (that are not in the `server` branch, i.e. C8 and C9), and then replay them on the master branch by using the –onto option of git rebase:

 ```
 git rebase --onto master server client
 ```

-It gives us a bit complex but a pretty cool result.
-It states "Take the client branch, and figure out the potential patches, since the divergence is done from the server branch, and finally replay these patches in the client branch as it was based directly off the master branch instead".
+It gives us a bit complex but a pretty cool result:

 ![Git Rebase Example](/assets/img/posts/git-rebase-merge/git-rebase-working2.png)

 Now it is time to fast forward our master branch.
 We will use the following commands to do this,